U.S. Stocks on Track to Snap Two-Week Losing Streak

 Stocks have risen for six straight sessions, supported by stronger-than-expected first-quarter earnings, expectations for the Federal Reserve to move only gradually and continued signs of a steady economy.

-"Better growth and inflation is translating into better revenues: this kind of environment is good for stocks and bad for bonds," said Jeff Knight, global head of investment solutions at Columbia Threadneedle Investments, which manages $467 billion in assets.
+On Thursday, the S&P 500 notched its 19th record closing high of the year, surpassing the 18 records reached in 2016.
+It's set to close the week up 1.4%, its biggest weekly gain in nearly a month.

+"We've had a strong start to the year, but the question is, is this the calm before the storm?" said Allen Bond, portfolio manager of the Jensen Quality Growth Fund, which manages just over $5 billion.

-While the market is looking expensive and there may be better opportunities overseas, low volatility and high investor confidence suggest there might be a bit further for the market to climb, he said.
-"We think we're heading toward a period of time when it might be wise to de-risk, but we're not there yet."
+While the market is looking expensive and there may be better opportunities overseas, low volatility and high investor confidence suggest there might be a bit further for the market to climb, some analysts and fund managers said.

+Mr. Bond said he believes recent data points to healthy if not robust economic growth, and that, along with solid earnings, makes him optimistic about where stocks are headed.
+However, he's made sure his portfolio is well-positioned for any stock-market selloff by buying companies that he believes have meaningful competitive advantages.

 Continue Reading Below